top of page

 Korinji shittan siddham bonji Fudo Myo-o

-Tea Ceremony (Chado/Sado)
+Tea Ceremony (SADO/CHADO)

-Korinji houses a tea ceremony practice society, the Wakei-kai ("Wakei" means "peacefulness/harmony - respect/reverence", two core principles of tea).
 Please see the Calendar for classes at which you can begin to learn.

-Korinji Chado Sado tea ceremony
+Sado chado tea ceremony at Korinji

 Ceramics

 Ceramic arts have a long connection with Buddhist temples: for example, vessels used on an altar to hold incense and flowers, and articles used in tea ceremony.
-These hold special value when they have been made on site.

 We are fortunate at Korinji to have abundant deposits of high-quality clay in our valley stream.
 Ceramics at Korinji are hand-built from this native clay, and fired using both archaic and modern methods.